 How to sell your dental practice

-When you’ve added as much value as possible to your dental practice, it’s time to look into selling it and how to get the best price for your work.
+When you’ve added more value to your dental practice, it’s time to look into selling it and how to get the best price for your work.

 Evaluate the possibility of selling your practice